AstrobioMike/genome-assembly-summary/README.md

 # Genome assembly summary
 Snakemake workflow for generating and combining genome assembly stats and taxonomy info.
+Inputs are fasta files of genome assemblies (currently only non-compressed).

 It uses: